Skip to main content Skip to main navigation Skip to search

 Process

-A coversheet is no longer required for these lodgement types.
-All information is now captured in the COLS information fields at the time of lodgement.
+A coversheet is no longer required for the lodgement of Ship or Aircraft Stores and Carnet entry types All information is now captured in the COLS information fields at the time of lodgement.

-No. Once the new process becomes effective Import documents will be lodged with the department through COLS.
-Information is now captured in the COLS information fields at the time of lodgement.
+No, Ship or Aircraft Stores and Carnet entries are now lodged with the department through COLS.
+Information is now captured in the information fields at the time of lodgement.
 Documentation will no longer be accepted by email for Ship or Aircraft Stores and Carnet clearances.

 COLS B2G is not part of the current product release.
 This may be explored for inclusion in future releases.